Creating a large scale landscape painting – the sound of a landscape.

 After researching the area and sourcing photos from local sources, I began to sketch my ideas on paper and then transferred to canvas.
 A very rough sketch on a 5 foot by 8 foot canvas, stapled to my studio wall.
 The painting took 5 weeks and approximately 240 hours to complete.

-Large Landscape Painting: The Process
+Large Landscape Painting: The Process of Creating Oversized Art

 The beginning of any painting, means the beginning of a journey, and every journey needs a soundtrack.
 Almost my entire career I have come to rely on music to set the tone in my studio, I choose the soundtrack very carefully as I believe it will affect the direction, feeling and outcome of the piece.
 The beginning of this painting began with Jazz, my ears consumed nothing but Jazz for the first four weeks of this painting.
 The final week I found myself coming back around to an old favourite album from 2011, in ‘King of Limbs’ – an epic self-released album by English group Radiohead.